 Of course, all implementations of ratings distribution summaries should take into account the 5 implementation details described above, yet 39% neglect at least one.
 To summarize, ratings distribution summary UI should:

 - be graphical illustrations (normally horizontal bar charts),

 - be exposed or expanded by default,

 - use “or” radio button logic, rather than “and” checkbox logic, and

 - be hidden when there are only 5 or fewer reviews.

-Providing a ratings distribution summary, and implementing it well, will help ensure users can use the reviews to make an quick and informed assessment of a product’s suitability to their particular needs.
+Providing a well designed ratings UI that shows a distribution summary, will help ensure users can use the reviews to make an quick and informed assessment of a product’s suitability to their particular needs.